magento/devdocs/guides/v2.0/migration/extend-the-tool.md

 Refer to [Configuration](http://devdocs.magento.com/guides/v2.3/migration/migration-tool-internal-spec.html#configuration), [Step internals](http://devdocs.magento.com/guides/v2.3/migration/migration-tool-internal-spec.html#step-internals), [Stages](http://devdocs.magento.com/guides/v2.3/migration/migration-tool-internal-spec.html#stages) and [Running modes](http://devdocs.magento.com/guides/v2.3/migration/migration-tool-internal-spec.html#running-modes) for more information.
 </div>

 Complex SQL queries can be assembled inside these classes to fetch data from the three tables and migrate into a single table.
-Also, note that these tables should be "ignored" in the "Map step" because it scans all the existing tables and tries to migrate it unless it is in the `<ignore>` tag of the `map.xml` file.
+Also, note that these tables should be "ignored" in the [Map Step]({{page.baseurl}}migration/migration-tool-internal-spec.html#map-step) because it scans all existing tables and tries to migrate the data unless it is in the `<ignore>` tag of the `map.xml` file.

-## Prohibited methods of extending functionality of the tool
+## Prohibited extension methods
 Since the Data Migration Tool and Magento 2 are constantly evolving, existing steps and handlers are subject to change.
-We highly recommend not overriding the behaviour of steps like "Map Step", "Url Rewrite Step", and handlers by extending its classes.
+We highly recommend not overriding the behaviour of steps like the [Map Step]({{page.baseurl}}migration/migration-tool-internal-spec.html#map-step), [URL Rewrite Step]({{page.baseurl}}migration/migration-tool-internal-spec.html#url-rewrite-step), and handlers by extending their classes.

 Some steps do not support mapping and cannot be changed without altering the code.
-You can either write an extra step that changes data at the end of migration or create a [GitHub issue](https://github.com/magento/data-migration-tool/issues) and ask for a new extension point on the existing step.
+You can either write an extra step that changes data at the end of migration or create a [GitHub issue](https://github.com/magento/data-migration-tool/issues){:target="_blank"} and ask for a new extension point on the existing step.